Velim, Goa: Sports

 The village has a playground located opposite to the St. Francis Xavier Church.
 It also has a sports complex, constructed by then Velim constituency MLA, Benjamin Silva, situated in Tollecanto, known as the Velim sports complex that shut its construction since 2017.

 On 26 March 2022, The Director of Sports Authority of Goa, Vandana Rao assured to take appropriate actions on the ambitious project.
 The initiative was led by the current MLA of Velim constituency, Cruz Silva who sent letters to the SAG director and other sports officials to direct the examination of the project, further ensuring that the infrastructure is put to use for the benefit of the local youth.
 He also suggested a possibility of having the sports complex host the FIFA U-17 Girls World cup.

 The inspection revealed that the infrastructure was ready in all aspects with only the football ground pitches that were left incomplete.
 The director promised to place the proposal of the sports complex as a venue to host the 2022 FIFA U-17 Women's World Cup.
 Fr.
-Allan Travasso, the priest in charge of St. Rock Church, Tollecanto, stated that the director was thrilled to notice the sports complex with so many facilities and infrastructure.
-He also appreciated the work done by Benjamin Silva towards the sports complex and further stated that the complex should also become a community centre.
+Allan Tavares, the priest in charge of St. Rock Church, Tollecanto, stated that the complex should also become a community centre.